 Research at USC Price

 Collectively, the USC Price faculty rank third at USC in terms of per capita research grants — a reflection of both their productivity and the quality of their research.
 USC Price faculty research is supported from a variety of sources, including the National Science Foundation, federal and state government agencies, and many foundations.
-Currently, USC Price has more than 130 active contracts and grants totaling $35.3 million.
+In 2014-15, the Price School’s external funding totaled $49.9 million.

 Research Opportunities for Students